artinarayan/TidyData/Readme.md

 ## Tidy data set: Transformation from raw data:

-The script "run_analysis.R" reads the above listed raw files and transforms to "TidyData.csv" output file.
+The script "run_analysis.R" reads the above listed raw files and transforms to "TidyData.txt" output file.
 Processing steps are follows:

 1. Merge train and test data sets to a single data set
     + Download and read the raw data files